knavesec/EyeWitnessTheFitness/README.md

 **Second Note:** Use a normal FireProx API for anything outside of Eyewitness enum, actual testing on this API will likely result in the website not acting properly due to API URI issues

+**Third Note:** Maximum number of URLs per API endpoint is 150, so if you have more chop them up into 150 url bits and create an endpoint for each

 ## Usage ##

 Start off with a list of Eyewitness targets in a file, make sure they all have http:// or https:// prepended to the URL.
 Run the script specifying what AWS region you want it in, then it will output your new Eyewitness target file.